card payment options logo

 High Complaint Total

-AppStar Financial Lawsuits
+Appstar Financial Lawsuits

-On December 30, 2016, Amazon Processing LLC DBA AppStar Financial was named as a defendant in a class-action suit accusing the defendant of multiple violations of The Telephone Consumer Protection Act of 1991 in California’s Southern District Court.
+On December 30, 2016, Amazon Processing LLC DBA Appstar Financial was named as a defendant in a class-action suit accusing the defendant of multiple violations of The Telephone Consumer Protection Act of 1991 in California’s Southern District Court.
 On March 13, 2017, case 3:16-cv-03122 was voluntarily dismissed by the plaintiff, which can be indicative of a possible settlement, but we are unable to find specific details.

-In March, 2017, a lawsuit was brought against Amazon Processing LLC concerning the alleged classification of former workers as independent contractors when they were, in fact, employees.
+In March 2017, a lawsuit was brought against Amazon Processing LLC concerning the alleged classification of former workers as independent contractors when they were, in fact, employees.
 The plaintiffs claimed that this was done in order to not allow breaks or pay overtime.
 Our research seems to show that Amazon Processing was ordered to make payments to the plaintiff, but we can not determine whether the suit became a class-action suit, as was sought.

-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

-AppStar Financial Customer Service Options
+Appstar Financial Customer Support Options

-AppStar Financial provides a contact phone number on its website, but it’s unclear whether this is a sales or support line.
+Appstar Financial provides a contact phone number on its website, but it’s unclear whether this is a sales or support line.

-(866) 754-5368 – Toll-Free General Customer Service
+• (866) 754-5368 – Toll-Free General Customer Service

 In any case, the company’s customer service department capabilities fall way short of what we expect from top-rated credit card processors for customer service.